screenplayer/FSharp.ScreenPlayer/docs/standard/standard.en-US.md

 ### Scene Heading

 Scene Heading are strings wrapped by square brackets.
-Use **/** to indicate nested scene, like EXT/INT means some interior scene in outside.
+Use **-** to describe scene and **/** to indicate nested scene, like EXT/INT means some interior scene in outside.

-    [EXT]
+    [EXT - in a lake]
-    [INT]
+    [INT - in a house]
     [EST]
     [EXT/INT]
     [INT/EXT]